plewis/plewis.github.io/phylogenetics/iqtree.md

     barplot(diffs)

-Your final `turtle.R` file should now look like this (but, again, with no ellipses):
+Your final `locuscomp.R` file should now look like this (but, again, with no ellipses):

     Tree1 <- c(-5082.67, -3414.03, -3626.37, -4298.16, ..., -4394.24)
     Tree2 <- c(-5086.25, -3415.55, -3609.85, -4288.83, ..., -4389.8)